ciena-blueplanet/webdriverio-server/README.md

 ### Installation

     npm install -g webdriverio-server
+    webdriverio-server-init
+    webdriver-manager update --standalone

-This will install both the `webdriverio-server` and `webdriver-manager` alongside it to be able to run selenium.
+The first line will install both the `webdriverio-server` and `webdriver-manager` alongside it.
+The second line will initialize the build environment for the `webriverio-server` And the third line will update the standalone selenium server.

 ### Running the selenium server